luiarthur/cytof5/sims/cb/cytofpy/attempt3/README.md

 Realizing that the issue with attempt1 is probably just that I need to run it longer, because sigma_i decreases further.

+At this point, it plateaus at 3.5 when it's supposed to be 1 after 10000 iterations.
+Could really be label switching.